t-0hmura/orca-mlips/README.md

 ...
 *
 ```
 A single-iteration optimization that triggers the ExtTool call and writes the analytical Hessian in ORCA `.hess` format. `!
 ExtOpt` is required to make ORCA use the external tool instead of its own internal methods.
-The job may exit non-zero (not converged), but the `.hess` file is created.
+The job may exit with a non-zero status (not converged), but the `.hess` file is created.

 **Step 2: TS optimization reading Hessian**
 ```text